monserrat101/selefra/README.md

 ## Getting started

-Read detailed documentation for how to [get started](https://selefra.io/docs/get-started/) with Selefra.
+Read detailed documentation for how to [Get Started](https://selefra.io/docs/get-started/) with Selefra.

-For quick start, run this demo, it should take less than a few miniutes:
+For quick start, run this demo, it should take less than a few minutes:

 1. **Install Selefra**

-    For non macOS users, [download packages](https://github.com/selefra/selefra/releases) to install Selefra.
+    For non-macOS users, [download packages](https://github.com/selefra/selefra/releases) to install Selefra.

     On macOS, tap Selefra with Homebrew: